keerthivasan-devflow/react-basics/react-dev/notes/06-Software-Design-Approach.md

 ## PART - 2
 ### 1. useEffect ()
-    - display shimmer UI
+- Loads → API → UI Renders
+- Loads → Render UI (Like Shimmer UI / Loading spinner) → API → UI Re-renders w/ actual data (Better UX) **Note:** React renders fastly [because of its renders lifecycle] - One of the best characteristics of React

 ### 2. CORS Policy
+- Allow CORS Chrome Extension - just to bypass CORS termporarily

 CORS (Cross-Origin Resource Sharing) is a mechanism that allows web applications running at one origin (domain) to request resources from a different origin.
 This is particularly important when you're working with React in the frontend and trying to make API requests to a server that resides on a different domain.

 By default, browsers block requests from one origin (e.g., http://localhost:3000) to a different origin (e.g., https://api.example.com) unless the target server explicitly allows it via CORS headers.

 ## PART - 3
 1. Search Fuctionality Implementation

-**Note:** React renders fastly [because of its renders lifecycle] - One of the best characteristics of React

-## LEARN MORE
-Allow CORS Chrome Extension - just to bypass CORS termporarily